Allen-Synthesis/EuroPi/software/contrib/logic.md

 ## Screensaver

 The screen will go to sleep after 20 minutes of inactivity.
-Pressing either button will wake the screen up.
+Pressing either button or moving either knob will wake the screen up.

-The knobs are not used in this program.